jamesplease/router-comparison/README.md

 ##### Thoughts

 I can't think of a good reason to expose this feature if the router has a powerful enough DSL.
-UI-Router, for instance, supports overriding the regex of a dynamic segment, so it's rare that one would need to use something as powerful (and ugly) as direct Regex.
+UI-Router, for instance, supports overriding the regex of a dynamic segment, so it's rare that one would need to use less-readable Regex.

 ### Asynchronous